I'm in the Mood for Love (Eddie Fisher album)

-I'm in the Mood for Love is the name of a 1952 album by Eddie Fisher, reissued in 1955, featuring the song of the same name.
+I'm in the Mood for Love is a 1952 album by Eddie Fisher, reissued in 1955, featuring the song of the same name.
 It was issued as a 10-inch long-playing record by RCA Victor Records.
-The album peaked at #1 on the pop album chart remaining there for fifteen weeks.
+The Toledo Blade said that the album has songs that will delight anyone.

+Charts

+The album debuted on the Billboard Best Selling Popular Record Albums chart in the issue dated November 8, 1952, and remained on the chart for 15 weeks, peaking at number three.